SquareGPS/navixy-api/docs/panel-api/resources/subpaas/password.md

 API base path: `panel/subpaas/password`.

-API call to change subpaas password.
+API call to change the password of a Subdealer (SubPaaS) account.

 ## API actions